Dick Thornburgh Undergraduate Summer Fellowship Program

 - Law enforcement

 - Nuclear power and energy policy

 - State system of higher education

 - Human services and welfare reform

 Thornburgh fellows participate in the academic community of the renowned Honors College Brackenridge Summer Research Fellowship Program.
-The centerpiece is a weekly roundtable seminar.
-Students are also encouraged to participate in informal workshops initiated by the fellows themselves.
 The Dick Thornburgh Fellowship is open to undergraduates from any field.
 Fellows are selected on the basis of their academic record, the originality and promise of their proposed projects, as well as their aspiration to create and participate in an interdisciplinary community of students in the humanities, social sciences, natural sciences, and applied disciplines.